WOEX: From country to rock

 In the 1980s, the subscription music service was sold.
 With WHOO airing a personality and information-oriented country music format, management decided to flip WHOO-FM to a music intensive country format as "96 Country" in 1984.

 In 1987, WHOO-AM-FM were bought by TK Communications, Inc. The AM station remained country, but on March 1, at midnight, WHOO-FM began stunting with non-stop songs from The Beatles.
 (That same day, the first Beatles CDs were released.)
 When the all-Beatles stunt ended, the new owners switched the format to adult-oriented album rock.
-The station's call letters were changed to WHTQ, and it began calling itself "Q 96."
+The station's call sign were changed to WHTQ, and it began calling itself "Q 96."
 In the next couple of years, WHTQ moved to a classic rock format.

 Cox ownership

 TK Communications was sold to Granum Communications in 1995 for $12 million.
 In turn, Granum was acquired by Infinity Broadcasting (which was later renamed CBS Radio, now part of Entercom).
 Infinity quickly spun off WHOO, WMMO and WHTQ to Cox Radio, in order for Infinity to acquire WCKG in Chicago.

 The classic rock format lasted 23 years.
 On February 18, 2011, at 5 p.m., after playing "Pride (In The Name Of Love)" by U2 and after a commercial set, Cox Radio announced that WHTQ would begin adding new rock songs and recent titles, and modify its moniker to "96 Rock."
 It began the new format with "Alive" by Pearl Jam.
 In addition to WHTQ tweaking the classic rock format, WJRR switched back to active rock from alternative rock.